MadlikeQQ/AIPathsGraphics/README.md

 # Installation (Linux/MAC)
-To install you have to have G++-4.4 installed.
+To install you have to have G++ 4.4 installed.
 External SFML libraries are provided with the project, might also need some openGL libraries.
 Run `make` with the Makefile provided and then use the bash script `./run` which is also provided.

+## GCC4.4
-To install gcc4.4 please check with the repositories of your current distribution some examples
+To install gcc4.4 please check with the repositories of your current distribution.
+Some examples:

 ### Ubuntu
 ```